NorthernStars/SRCMS-Documentation/Development/SRCMS/SRCMS.md

       }
   }
   ```
 - **Description:** Initializes the update process if one does not already exist and starts it.
-The update process includes downloading and installing new versions of CMS apps and other relevant components.
+The update process includes downloading and installing new versions of SRCMS apps.

 ### 4. Display and Progress Tracking (`FragmentLoading` Class)